Moisturizing Oils Vs. Sealing Oils – What’s The Difference?

 The best way to apply sealing oils is as follows:

 You may apply a sealing oil after and over your leave-in conditioner.
 The oil sits on top of the hair strands and adds shine.
 It also eliminates the necessity for additional hair products.
-These oils also help remove hair frizz.
+These oils also help remove hair frizz and hair static.

 We hope this article has settled the debate on moisturizing oils vs. sealing oils and helped you understand their basic differences.
 Both these oils benefit the hair.
-But the choice entirely depends on the hair type.
+But the choice entirely depends on the hair types.
 As the name suggests, moisturizing oils deeply moisturize the hair and preserve the moisture in the hair shaft.
-Sealing oils stay on the top layer of the hair and seal the moisture content of the hair, giving the hair a healthy look.
+Sealing oils stay on the top layer of the hair and seal the moisture content of the hair, improving the hair health.
 Avocado oil and olive oil are moisture oils, grapeseed oil, and jojoba oil are sealing oils.
 You can use them depending on the need and type of your hair.

 Frequently Asked Questions